johannes-manner/SeMoDe/docu/benchmark.md

 2. Sequential triggering of a function with a fixed time interval between triggering it (mode: "sequentialInterval")

-3. Sequential triggering of a function with a fixed time between the execution termination and the next triggering/ request (mode: "sequentialWait")

 4. Sequential combined with concurrent triggering of a function.
 Multiple sequential groups of requests execute functions concurrently. (mode: "sequentialConcurrent")

 5. Similar to mode sequentialInterval.
 This mode triggers functions in an interval with varying delays between execution start times. (mode: "sequentialChangingInterval")